mike-ward/mike-ward.github.io/_posts/2009-04-08-simply-weather-goes-international.md

 ---
 layout: post
-title:  Simply Weather goes international
+title: 'Simply Weather goes international'
 ---
 Simply Weather is a Vista/Windows 7 Sidebar Gadget that brings you the weather in a simple, no nonsense format.
 It neatly fits in the sidebar and displays the current conditions and 3 day forecast in compact, easy to read format.
 It also has 5 different display formats and, as of version 1.2, supports many different languages/cultures.
 Here’s the standard display format.